SPACE Pilot

 2. Identify and disseminate practical recommendations for optimal social prescribing service provision

-3. Understand how policy can support wider adoption of social prescribing for children and your people.
+3. Understand how policy can support wider adoption of social prescribing for children and young people.

 Research papers will be shared here as they are published: